Introduction

 Consequences

-The consequences God outlined were severe—death, something Adam had never experienced.
-The word “commanded” is a verb, implying action.
-Adam had to actively follow through, there was no other choice.
-This marked the beginning of Adam’s personal accountability and moral responsibility (Geisler, Vol. 3, p.
+The consequences God gave Adam were severe—death, a reality Adam had never experienced.
+The word commanded is a verb of action.
+Adam had to obey actively; no other option existed.
+This command marked the beginning of Adam’s personal accountability and moral responsibility (Geisler, Systematic Theology, Vol. 3, p.
 20).
-He was to remain fully connected to God, without hesitation or distraction, following God’s word literally and precisely.
+God required Adam to stay fully connected to Him, without hesitation or distraction, following His word literally and precisely.

-Verse 16 sets the stage for the drama that unfolds in chapter 3.
-The devil will challenge Eve by questioning what God actually said, even going so far as to call God a liar.
-Although Eve wasn’t present when God gave Adam the command—she hadn’t yet been created—it’s clear she became aware of it, either directly from God or through her husband.
+Verse 16 sets the stage for the drama of chapter 3.
+The devil will tempt Eve by twisting God’s words and even calling God a liar.
+Although Eve was not yet created when God spoke this command, she clearly came to know it—whether directly from God or through her husband.

 Why Did God Place Restrictions on Man?

-In chapter 3, God returns to the word “commanded” when He asks Adam, “have you eaten from the tree that I commanded you not to eat?”
-God already knew the answer—His question was meant to expose Adam’s disobedience.
+n chapter 3, God returns to the word commanded when He asks Adam, “Have you eaten from the tree of which I commanded you not to eat?”
+God already knew the answer.
+The question exposed Adam’s disobedience.

 But why did God place such a restriction on Adam in the first place?
-Here are a few insights:
+Scripture and theology suggest several reasons:

-Ultimately, the knowledge of good and evil reinforces that truth cannot coexist with falsehood.
+The knowledge of good and evil confirms that truth cannot blend with falsehood.
+One must displace the other.

 Woman Glorious